Consensys/doc.teku/docs/HowTo/Migrate-Database.md

     requirement will only be for the period of the `migrate-database` command, plus long enough to validate that the new database is working.

-Ensure that Teku is not running when using the  [`migrate-database`](../Reference/CLI/Subcommands/Migrate-Database.md) subcommand.
-The duration of the migration depends on many factors, but principally on the disk speed.
-Status updates are provided during the migration process.
+Ensure that Teku isn't running when using the  [`migrate-database`](../Reference/CLI/Subcommands/Migrate-Database.md) subcommand.
+The duration of the migration depends on various factors, but principally on the disk speed.
+Status updates display during the migration process.
 To migrate the database:

 1. Shutdown the local Teku instance.